mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

                          bool in_capture_phase = false);
 ```

+Note as for all raw pointers, they are non-owning.
+Thus, it is the user's responsibility to keep the event listener alive until it is removed, and then to clean it up.

 ### Input

 See the section on [input](input.html) for detail on sending user input from your application into {{page.lib_name}} contexts.